 Health Risk: Low virus risk for students and tutor.

-Location: Meeting 1:1 outdoors, in a park, or in an extremely well ventilated space, as agreed upon by tutor and student.
+Location: When the weather warms up and allows for it, meeting 1:1 outdoors, in a park, or in a well-ventilated space (such as a garage at student’s or tutor’s home), as agreed upon by tutor and student.

 Session Length: Generally 1 hour weekly is a minimum to make progress.

 - Students and tutor do not share materials.

 - If the student is not fully vaccinated, the student and tutor will use face masks at all times and maintain social distancing, spacing 6ft apart.